ehsanvds/Imitation_Learning/README.md

 # Imitation_Learning
-A project on self driving cars using imitation learning
+A project on imitation learning for self driving cars